 Well, tinnitus is a condition that’s annoying at best and debilitating at worse – but there are ways to make it better.
-Here are some of the misconceptions that we have heard about tinnitus – and the facts you need to know
+Here are some of the misconceptions that we have heard about tinnitus – and the facts you need to know.

 Many people go to their doctor with complaints about ringing or buzzing in their ears and are told that there is little they can do about it.

 “Tinnitus is just something you will have to deal with,” they say.

 “Try to ignore it.”
 But the fact is that there is a LOT you can do to lessen the effects of tinnitus.

 Here are some proven ways to help decrease the buzzing in your ears:

 - Tinnitus Sound Therapy - An important element in tinnitus treatment is the use of sound.
 Amplified sound from hearing aids, environmental influences, music, or noise generators can help minimize the contrast between the buzzing or ringing of tinnitus and the surrounding sound environment.